Shrikshel/server-tools/README.md

 - **System information and health checks**
 - **Disk usage and SMART status reports**
 - **Modular and extensible command structure**

 ---

+## Documentation

+Full documentation and command reference can be found in the [docs/index.md](docs/index.md) file.

+---